wendyverdonk93/docs/content/payments/about/zero-authorization/_index.md

 In your MultiSafepay account > **Transaction overview** > **Transaction details** page under **Status history**, there are two statuses that change as the flow progresses:

 - Order status: indicates the status of the customer's order with the merchant independent of the payment
-- Transaction status: indicates the status of the payment
+- Transaction status: indicates the status of settlement in your MultiSafepay balance

 {{< /details >}}